 We face the risk that Congress, federal agencies, or one or more states could approve legislation or regulations significantly affecting our businesses and our relationship with our employees, which would have substantially liberalized the procedures for union organizations.
 None of our employees are currently covered by a collective bargaining agreement, but any attempt by our employees to organize a labor union could result in increased legal and other associated costs.
 Additionally, given the National Labor Relations Board's "speedy election" rule, our ability to timely and effectively address any unionizing efforts would be difficult.
 If we entered into a collective bargaining agreement with our domestic employees, the terms could materially adversely affect our costs, efficiency, and ability to generate acceptable returns on the affected operations.
+Moreover, our responses to any union organizing efforts could also expose us to legal risk or reputational harm and cause us to incur costs to defend legal and regulatory actions.
+Any labor disputes or work stoppages, whether or not our other associates unionize, could disrupt our operations and reduce our revenues.
+We are subject to numerous and ever-changing federal and state employment laws that create significant ongoing compliance costs, increase potential liabilities, and result in inefficiencies, including class actions.
 Failure to comply with existing or future labor and employment laws could have a materially adverse effect on our business and operating results.
 For further discussion of the labor and employment laws, please see "Regulation" under "Item 1.
 Business."